Middle Fork River Expeditions

 All meals–Camp

-In the morning we drive to the foot of Karsha Gompa, a 15th-century monastery clinging to steep cliffs, presided over by a brother of the Dalai Lama, and hike steeply up to the monastery.
+In the morning we drive to the foot of Karsha Gompa, a 12th-century monastery clinging to steep cliffs, presided over by a brother of the Dalai Lama, and hike steeply up to the monastery.
 Three chapels contain numerous statues and other art objects, among which is a set of exquisite silver and copper chortens.
-Of particular interest is the temple at the top of the gompa, where frescoes believed to be more than 300 years old adorn the damaged walls.
-Once we are done there, we’ll use our transport to drive back to our river camp for lunch.
+Of particular interest is the temple at the top of the gompa, where frescoes believed to be more than 800 years old adorn the damaged walls and there are the mummified remains of the head monk from the 12th century who is in a continual state of Samadi.
+There is a new 50’ buddha statue finished in Aug 2024 to also visit.
+Also, the Dalai Lama is in the final stages of building his summer house right next to the village and this should be completed by 2025 and we will surely take a look.

 All meals—Camp

-We run more than 25 miles of thrilling Class III-IV rapids, with a pause to line or ghost boat a new Class V rapid created by debris from road construction in the area which we call Jackhammer.
-There may be a couple Class IVs depending on water level, and the last full day on the river has the best action of all.
-NOTE—In high water the river becomes a solid Class IV rafting experience.
+We run more than 50 miles with 30+ thrilling Class III-IV rapids, with a pause to line or ghost boat a new Class V rapid created by debris from road construction in the area which we call Jackhammer and locals call Dislocater.
+We will raft Constrictor, Screaming Buddha Left Hand Turn and the last full day on the river has the best action of all with Chilling 1, 2 and 3 and Champion Killer.

 All meals—Camp